thomasmaloney-wk/dart-parsing-tools/README.md

 And the program will create a directory `~/mock_files/` and write each mock class to its own file in there.

 Note: I'll add a way to specify an output directory probably very soon.

+## Disclaimer
+I wasn't initially expecting to put this on github and so documentation around using it or what each part does is not currently in an ideal state.
+I'll get around to making it a bit more user friendly and updating documentation and whatnot shortly though.